AndresN17/Post/README.md

 # Post App
-A simple post app that will grow with the time.
+A simple post app that will grow with the time, built it with React Js.

 ## To Do
 - [ ] Login with Facebook, Twitter, Github.